choby/ETLBox.ClickHouse/README.md

 ### This project uses Octonica.ClickHouseClient as the database driver, enabling ETLBox to perform batch writes to ClickHouse.

+> ⚠️⚠️⚠️ This project relies on <a href="https://www.etlbox.net/">ETLBox</a> and only adds the ability to write data to Clickhouse.
+It does not license ETLBox commercially

 ----
 - add package
 ```shell